Sibozhu/R-Studio-DataScience/README.md

-# MA415
+# Data Science in R (MA415)

-This is repo for MA415 R data science
+This is repo for Data Science in R (MA415), all the class notes and homework/project are included.